35th Rifle Division (Soviet Union): History

-First formation

 Russian Civil War

 The history of the 35th Rifle Division's first formation began in August 1918 when the Kamyshin front troops of the North Caucasus Military District were formed.
 On 2 September, it was renamed the North Tsaritsyn–Kamyshin front.
 On 4 October, the front was reorganized into the 1st Kamyshin Rifle Division, part of the 10th Army, fighting on the Southern Front of the Russian Civil War.
 The division fought in battles against the Don Army north of Tsaritsyn in the area of Burluk and Krasny Yar during the Battle of Tsaritsyn between October and December 1918.
 Between February and March 1919 the division headquarters, the 2nd Rifle Brigade, and other division units were transferred to the Northern Front, where they became part of the 6th Army.
 The rest of the division joined the 14th Rifle Division.
 On the Northern Front, the division fought against White and Allied intervention forces in the area of Plesetsk and Onega.
 On 23 March, the division staff was given responsibility over the Onega–Arkhangelsk railway direction.

 In April, the division headquarters was transferred to the Eastern Front after the remainder of the division was disbanded.
 On 4 April, the 35th Rifle Division began forming in the Volga Military District at Kazan from parts of the brigades of the poor and railway defense regiments.
 On 17 April, the arriving 1st Kamyshin Rifle Division headquarters was renamed the headquarters of the 35th Rifle Division.
 The 35th Division's original headquarters was merged into the 1st Brigade headquarters on 24 April.
 In June, the division was sent to the front as part of the 5th Separate Army, fighting against Alexander Kolchak's White Army in a campaign known as the Counteroffensive of Eastern Front, which captured the Ural region from the White Army.
 Between 24 June and 13 July, it fought in the Zlatoust Operation, withdrawing to the Ufa River and advancing towards Zlatoust along the Ay River and the Bol River.
 The division then withdrew to the line of Kusinsky Zavod and participated in the breakthrough of White defenses in the Zlatoust area.